user-research/USeR/README.md

 USeR is a web-based user story eReviewer tool that allows authors like product owners in agile software projects to assess and optimize user story quality through a user interface for instant, consistent, and explainable user feedback supporting fast and easy quality optimizations.

-This repository implements USeR and a small "demo" user stories dataset.
+This repository implements USeR and a small "demo" German user stories dataset to showcase its behavior.
+To get the best results, please import larger datasets (>150 user stories).

 ## Create a new environment
 ```